What is fast charging? What is rapid charging? What is ultra-rapid charging? EV charging speeds explained

 If you need top up quicker than that – for example, in the middle of a long journey – then your best bet is a rapid charger.
 There are two kinds: Rapid AC charging uses more power, at 43kW, than conventional fast AC charging, but the process is the same – AC is converted into DC by the electric car's own converter.

 The second (and much more popular) method of rapid charging supplies DC current straight to the car, bypassing the converter, allowing the car to charge much faster.
-DC rapid chargers are more expensive to install, which is why it has taken a while for significant numbers to appear.
-But as of May 2021, there were over 3,500 rapid chargers in the UK, with more on the way.
+DC rapid chargers are more expensive to install, which is why it took a while for significant numbers of them to appear.
+But as of March 2022, there were over 5,000 rapid chargers at over 3,000 locations in the UK, with more on the way.
 These are often found at 'charging hubs' in motorway service areas or close to major A-roads.

 While rapid AC chargers supply power at 43kW, rapid DC chargers work at 50kW or more.
 In comparison to fast charging, a 50kW DC charger will charge a 40kWh Nissan Leaf from flat to 80% in 30 minutes.
-These days, providers are increasingly installing ultra-rapid DC chargers, which typically supply power at 150kW or more, with some being capable of up to 350kW.
+These days, providers are increasingly installing ultra-rapid DC chargers, which typically supply power at 150kW or more.
+Some are even capable of up to 350kW.

 However, there are currently less than 1,000 ultra-rapid units in the UK, with 350kW only offered by the Fastned and IONITY networks.
-Tesla’s Supercharger network is one of the most popular DC rapid charging networks, and its latest V3 supercharger units are capable of charging speeds up to 250kW.
-Below is a rough breakdown of the main charging speeds available:
+Tesla’s Supercharger network is one of the most popular DC rapid-charging networks, and its latest 'V3' units are capable of up to 250kW.
+Below is a rough breakdown of the main charging speeds available.

 |Slow AC||Fast AC||Rapid AC||Rapid DC||Tesla Supercharger||Ultra-rapid DC|